tisenres/HarrySchoolAdminWeb/main-instructions.md

 "Use the ui-designer to review current implementation, use the browser MCP server to validate cross-browser compatibility, then coordinate with frontend-developer on any adjustments"

 # Quality checkpoints with automation
-"Use the code-reviewer to assess code quality, use the playwright MCP server to run automated test suites, then use the supabase MCP server to validate database performance"
+"Use the code-reviewer to assess code quality, use the Puppeteer MCP server to run automated test suites, then use the supabase MCP server to validate database performance"

 # End-of-week review with documentation
 "Use the context7 MCP server to document week's accomplishments, use the memory MCP server to store lessons learned, then plan next week's coordination strategy"